 The following table presents a summary of the participation in the first seventeen instalments of the IOL (2003-2019):

 |2008||Slanchev Bryag, Bulgaria||11||16||67|

-Teams from these 41 countries have participated in at least one of the first 14 IOLs: Australia, Bangladesh, Brazil, Bulgaria, Canada, China, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, India, Ireland, Isle of Man, Israel, Japan, Kazakhstan, Latvia, Lithuania, Netherlands, Norway, Pakistan, Poland, Republic of Korea, Romania, Russia, Serbia, Singapore, Slovenia, Spain, Sri Lanka, Sweden, Taiwan, Turkey, UK, USA, Ukraine, United Arab Emirates, and Vietnam.
+Teams from these 41 countries have participated in at least one of the first seventeen IOLs: Armenia, Australia, Bangladesh, Belarus, Brazil, Bulgaria, Canada, Canada Anglophone, Canada Francophone, China, Colombia, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hong Kong, Hungary, India, Ireland, Isle of Man, Israel, Japan, Kazakhstan, Latvia, Lithuania, Malaysia, Nepal, Netherlands, Norway, Pakistan, Poland, Republic of Korea, Romania, Russia, Serbia, Singapore, Slovenia, Spain, Sri Lanka, Sweden, Taiwan, Turkey, UK, USA, Ukraine, United Arab Emirates, Uzbekistan, Vietnam.

 Our IOL logo was chosen through the IOL Logo Competition, held in 2015.
 The logo is the work of Agata Łazarewicz of the Secondary Technical School of Electronics in Jelenia Góra, Poland.